 8. Make donations that matter

 Though it seems charitable, don’t give pens, candy or other gifts to local children; it encourages a begging economy.
 If you wish to bestow charity on a local community while you travel, get in contact with a local leader or perhaps a tour operator to see what would be appropriate and fair.
-If you wish to bring something along while you travel, check out Not Just a Tourist.

 9. Don’t participate in illegal activities